SingingData/TabularDataPreprocessing/README.md

-# TabularDataPreprocessing
+# Tabular Data Preprocessing for Sequential Machine Learning Models

-Preprocessing steps and scripts to take business data to machine learning model ready time series and other sequential formats.
+This repo contains the preprocessing steps and scripts to take business data to machine learning model ready time series and other sequential formats.

 ### Why Organize